Voron 2.4 3D Printer Review

 The Voron 2.4 has a large build volume of 350mm (l) x 350mm (w) x 350mm (h).
 In practice, we found we could use around 320mm of its height.

 We printed a large 300mm tall tube to evaluate the BLV Cube’s z-layer alignment consistency.
 If the lead screws on a 3D printer aren’t completely straight, they can cause z to wobble.
-We couldn’t observe any z artifacts on our 300mm tall tube because the Voron 2.4 has belt-driven z-axis.
+And as expected, we didn’t observe any z artifacts on our 300mm tall tube because the Voron 2.4 has a belt-driven z-axis.

-We printed a 20mm calibration cube 20 times to see if there were any discrepancies between the multiple cubes to test dimensional accuracy and print consistency.
+We also printed a 20mm calibration cube 20 times to see if there were any discrepancies between the multiple cubes to test dimensional accuracy and print consistency.
 The Voron 2.4 was our most dimensionally exact machine, measuring 20.1mm (l) x 20.1mm (w) for our cube.
-We also found that there was no significant difference in finish or dimensional accuracy between the first and twentieth calibration cubes, indicating that the Voron is a very consistent 3D printer.
+We also found that there were no significant differences in finish or dimensional accuracy between the first and twentieth calibration cubes, indicating that the Voron has exceptional printing consistency.

 Setting Up Prints

-The Voron 2.4 is a community-designed printer and does not come bundled with slicer software like many commercial printers.
+The Voron 2.4, being a community-designed printer, doesn’t include slicer software like most commercial counterparts.
 In 2020, the Voron 2.4 experienced a large surge in popularity, and its community grew exponentially.
-As a result, there are many community profiles for all the popular slicer programs, and the latest version of Cura has a default profile for Voron 2.4.
-In our testing, we used the Cura default profile.
+As a result, numerous community profiles have emerged for popular slicer software, with the latest Cura version even featuring a default profile for Voron 2.4.
+During our testing, we used the Cura default profile.

 Noise Levels

 The Voron 2.4 is a relatively quiet machine thanks to its TMC 2209 silent stepper drivers.
-When idle, it makes absolutely no noise as its fans only activate when the printer is heating up or in motion.
-However, when in motion, it is still relatively quiet, outputting around 50db of noise while in motion and with its acrylic panels and doors removed.
-With the panels and doors in place, the Voron 2.4 drops down to a very quiet 44db of noise, making it among the quietest printers we have tested.
+When idle, it remains noiseless since its fans only activate during heating or movement.
+While in motion and with the acrylic panels and doors removed, it produces around 50 dB of noise.
+Yet, when those panels and doors are in place, the noise drops to a remarkably quiet 44db, making it among the quietest printers we have tested.

 Print Speeds

-The Voron 2.4 is a large format 3D printer, with overall dimensions of 520mm (l) x 520mm (w) x 580mm (h), sporting a build volume of 350mm (l) x 350mm (w) x 350mm (h) and weighing in at 20kg.
+The Voron 2.4 is a large format 3D printer with overall dimensions of 520mm (l) x 520mm (w) x 580mm (h), sporting a build volume of 350mm (l) x 350mm (w) x 350mm (h) and weighing in at 20kg.
 This large machine requires a wide and sturdy table to accommodate its weight.
-Users may also find they need more than 1 person to help move the 3D printer around.
+Users may also find they need more than one person to help them move the 3D printer around.

-The Voron 2.4 places a large emphasis on aesthetics as it hides its electronics within the base of the printer, routes all of its cables within a series of cable drag chains and encloses the entire printer in clear and black acrylic.
-This gives the Voron 2.4 a professional and clean look that is similar to several thousand-dollar professional machines such as the Ultimaker S5 and Raise3D Pro 2 and is unmatched by any of its competitors like the BLV Cube, Railcore IIZL and RatRig 3.
+The Voron 2.4 places a large emphasis on aesthetics as it hides its electronics within the base of the printer, routes all of its cables within a series of cable drag chains, and encloses the entire printer in clear and black acrylic.
+This gives the Voron 2.4 a professional and clean look that is similar to several thousand-dollar professional machines such as the Ultimaker S5 and Raise3D Pro 2.
+This aesthetic sets it apart from its actual competitors like the BLV Cube, Railcore IIZL, and RatRig 3, as none can really match its polished look.

 Safety Highlights